PRESIDENT CLINTON'S RESPONSE TO KOSOVO1

 Russia.
 As soon as Clinton initiated bombing, Russia and China cosponsored a Security Council Resolution denouncing the "flagrant" Charter violation and threat to international peace.
 India was not a Council member, but its representative joined China on behalf of half the world's population in opposing the unauthorized military intervention.
 Namibia was the only other Council member to vote with the two cosponsors, and the resolution failed 12-3.
 Representatives of NATO countries insisted that it was Yugoslavia which had breached the Charter.
 Two weeks later, Yeltsin blustered: "Do not push us towards military action or there will be at the minimum a European and possibly even a world war."51

 The Russian President soon adopted a more collaborative approach through special envoy Viktor Chernomyrdin.
-In a meeting with Clinton's advisers, Chernomyrdin agreed to play a "good cop" negotiating role in partnership with Finland’s President Martti Ahtisaari as the "bad cop" threatening Milosevic.52 By early May the Russians had accepted the allies’ terms in a plan approved at a ministers conference in Bonn.
+In a meeting with Clinton's advisers, Chernomyrdin agreed to play a "good cop" negotiating role in partnership with Finlands President Martti Ahtisaari as the "bad cop" threatening Milosevic.52 By early May the Russians had accepted the allies terms in a plan approved at a ministers conference in Bonn.
 Chernomyrdin reportedly advised Milosevic that Russia could not help if NATO invaded.53 Just when renewed diplomacy offered fresh hope, the Chinese Embassy was bombed.
 Not until June 2 did Russia and the West overcome last-minute difficulties to unite in presenting Milosevic with an international peace plan for Kosovo.

+The United Nations.
+In the main arena, the U.N.
+Security Council adopted a statement of concern about the embassy bombing that fell far short of China's call for express condemnation.
+Clinton also won a skirmish in the International Court of Justice.
 In 1992 Bosnia had charged Yugoslavia with genocide at the world court.
 Now Yugoslavia asked the ICJ to find ten NATO allies responsible for genocide, war crimes and violation of the U.N.
 Charter.
 Operation Allied Force trampled Charter principles commanding peaceful settlement of disputes and respect for sovereignty.
 NATO violated the laws of war in bombing that killed noncombatants and hit non-military targets--the Chinese Embassy, a passenger train, private residences, and a broadcast station.
-The U.S. avoided an ICJ decision on the merits by successfully arguing that Washington had not consented to the court's jurisdiction.54
+The U.S. avoided an ICJ decision on the merits by successfully arguing that Washington had not consented to the court's jurisdiction.54 |

 The chief prosecutor for the International Criminal Tribunal for Yugoslavia investigated Milosevic for crimes against humanity in Kosovo--mass murder, persecution and deportation.
 Clinton's advisers worried that Milosevic would become even more recalcitrant if threatened with criminal prosecution.
 The international community had never before charged a current head of state with war crimes.
 The U.S. had avoided threatening Japan's Emperor at the end of World War II.
 NATO forces in Bosnia had not arrested local Serb commanders under ICTY indictment.
 Holding Milosevic personally liable might prolong the Kosovo conflict.
 When the independent prosecutor announced the indictment of Milosevic and four subordinates, Clinton nevertheless proclaimed his firm support.